Estate Planning Law Statistics: Top Trends and Insights for [2025]

 — Statistics on Advance Healthcare Directives (Living Wills)

-• 18% of Americans remain in the dark about what advance healthcare directives actually do or how they work.
+• 18% of Americans remain in the dark about what advanced healthcare directives actually do or how they work.

-• Between 45% and 70% of elderly adults facing critical health situations can't make their own medical choices.
-Planning ahead ensures their personal care preferences remain respected.
+• Between 45% and 70% of older adults in end-of-life situations can’t make their own medical decisions, highlighting why advance care planning is crucial.

-• 46% of older adults have taken legal steps to document their healthcare preferences, providing clear guidance to their families and doctors if they become ill or hospitalized.
+• 46% of older adults have legally documented their healthcare preferences, leaving families and doctors with clear guidance if they get sick.

 — Asset Protection